What are the recommended router settings?

-The following protocols should be installed and available on the network:
+See below for the protocols that should be installed and available on the network.

 |DHCP||Devices that receive an internal IP address assignment via Dynamic Host Configuration Protocol (DHCP) are recommended.
 Devices can be given static IPs, however, this is more labor intensive.|

 |SIP||Phones initiate a SIP session with hosted system.
 NAT keep-alives need to be permitted to keep these sessions continuously open.
 Keep-alives are sent on a 30 second interval.|

 |QoS||In a converged network, Quality of Service (QoS) must be applied to prioritize voice and video traffic over all other traffic types.|

 |DNS*||DNS is used to resolve the URL for handset configuration files and a time server.
 Some user agent devices also use DNS to perform SRV lookups.